 Jacob Zimmer is a theatre maker, process designer, facilitator and a dance dramaturge.
 Born in Cape Breton, growing up in Halifax and spending fifteen years in Toronto, Jacob now lives in Whitehorse.
-Mostly.
+And enjoys travelling.

 Jacob is the Artistic Director of Nakai Theatre and the founding director of Small Wooden Shoe, a company that engages the world in a curiously critical manner while maintaining the need to perform – to step up and to entertain.